ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

         ProxyJump ngb1
         User YOUR_USERNAME

 #.
-After pasting the above lines into the file, use the arrow keys to position your cursor and replace "YOUR_USERNAME" with your NCSA identity username.
-If you have an interactive node assigned to you, you can add another copy of the last stanza of the configuration file, and in that stanza, replace "ng-login01" with the name of *your* login node.
+Use the arrow keys to position your cursor and replace ``YOUR_USERNAME`` with your NCSA identity username.

+   If you have an interactive node assigned to you, you can add another copy of the last stanza of the configuration file; in that stanza, replace ``ng-login01`` with the name of your login node.

-   For example, a user with username "hirop" with the assigned node "ng-gpu-x07" would have the below configuration file.
+   For example, a user with username ``hirop`` with the assigned node ``ng-gpu-x07`` would have the following configuration file:

    .. code-block:: terminal